Skull and Bones: 20th century

 In the 1960s, secret societies adapted in response to criticism for elitism and discrimination.
 Skull and Bones admitted its first black member in 1965, and the president of Yale's gay student organization in 1975.

 Yale became coeducational in 1969, prompting some other secret societies such as St. Anthony Hall to transition to co-ed membership, yet Skull and Bones remained fully male until 1992.
 The Bones class of 1971's attempt to tap women for membership was opposed by Bones alumni, who dubbed them the "bad club" and quashed their attempt.
 "The issue", as it came to be called by Bonesmen, was debated for decades.

 The class of 1991 tapped seven female members for membership in the next year's class, causing conflict with the alumni association.
 The trust changed the locks on the Tomb and the Bonesmen instead met in the Manuscript Society building.
 A mail-in vote by members decided 368–320 to permit women in the society, but a group of alumni led by William F. Buckley obtained a temporary restraining order to block the move, arguing that a formal change in bylaws was needed.
 Other alumni, such as John Kerry and R. Inslee Clark, Jr., spoke out in favor of admitting women.
 The dispute was highlighted on an editorial page of The New York Times.
 A second alumni vote, in October 1991, agreed to accept the Class of 1992, and the lawsuit was dropped.

 21st century

 In recent years, Skull and Bones, like other elite Yale institutions, "utterly transformed", according to The Atlantic.
 The society tapped its first entirely non-white class in 2020.
 Few descendants of alumni get in, and progressive activism is an asset.
 The class of 2021 admitted no conservatives.

+Skull and Bones is of the "Big Three," which includes Scroll and Key and Wolf's Head, and the "Ancient Eight" which includes Book and Snake, Elihu, Berzelius, Mace and Chain, and St. Elmo’s.